Xiaohongshu: Reception

 In October 2021, Xiaohongshu received criticism for condoning heavily filtered, stylized photographs and perfectly captured imagery that was becoming increasingly common on the platform's feeds.
 On 17 October 2021, the platform issued a statement on WeChat to acknowledge that there was a problem of travel influencers posting "overly beautified" photos of scenic spots.
 According to the statement, Xiaohongshu issued an apology and indicated that because "bloggers did not clearly label their works as creative photography, people interpreted them as part of travel guides.
 Users who visited the locations were disappointed by the differences between their expectations and reality".
-Moreover, Xiaohongshu decided to transfer the IPO from the United States to Hong Kong.
-According to a Bloomberg News report in July, this included requiring all companies holding the data of more than 1 million users to submit a cyber security review, which was one of the reasons for the suspension of Xiaohongshu's listing in the United States.

 In December 2021, in response to loss of public trust towards the authenticity of content hosted on its platform, Xiaohongshu formed a dedicated team to identify and remove fraudulent content.
 A system that uses algorithms and human checks to block falsified content was also implemented.
 Since then, the platform has banned 81 brands and merchants, deleted 172,600 fake reviews, and disabled 53,600 accounts, according to the company.

 On 19 January 2022, an announcement was made by Xiaohongshu indicating that the company had filed a lawsuit against four companies behind several ghostwriting broker sites in an attempt to restore consumer trust.
 In an official statement made by Xiaohongshu, the company alleged that the four companies had set up marketplaces for merchants and gig writers to carry out fraudulent practices, including the production of fake reviews and click farming.
 Xiaohongshu asked for US$1.57 million in compensation for damage to its reputation and the infringement of consumer rights on its platform.

 On 25 January 2022, reports emerged that Xiaohongshu has received a fine totaling ¥300,000 from local authorities in Shanghai for failing to remove content that was deemed harmful to minors.
 The fine relates to a violation of cybersecurity law that guarantees protection for minors after an earlier media report was made by state broadcaster CCTV in December 2021, that it found videos posted on Xiaohongshu showing underage girls in various states of undress, featured in advertisements for underwear brands.

-In December 2022, the government of Taiwan banned public sector employees from using Xiaohongshu on official devices due to national security concerns.
-Taiwan's Mainland Affairs Council referred to the app as a vector for united front propaganda.
 In January 2025, Texas governor Greg Abbott prohibited the app on all government devices.
 In September 2025, the Cyberspace Administration of China announced that it had directed the Shanghai Cyberspace Administration to penalize Xiaohongshu, which was accused of frequently featuring "negative content" on its top search lists, such as sensationalizing the personal lives of celebrities.

+In March 2026, Xiaohongshu was removed from the Google Play and Apple App Store in India, following allegations in 2025 by Indian intelligence agencies that the app was being used to spread anti-India propaganda and disinformation targeting users in northeastern India, prompting the Government of India to consider banning the app on national security grounds.